 This tiny breed maxes at 10 pounds and is seemly made up mostly of fluffy fur.
 This mix is as stubborn as they are cute.
 Notoriously strong-willed, they can be difficult to train and without a confident leader can develop “little dog syndrome” where they fancy themselves the alpha.
 With proper boundaries and a patient owner dedicated to training this breed, they can make a wonderfully dutiful pet.

 Breeds: Yorkshire Terrier and Boston Terrier

-Their intellect and agreeableness makes them very manageable for novice trainers.
-This curious creature is outgoing with their family, but can be reserved around strangers.
+Their intellect and agreeableness make them very manageable for novice trainers.
+This curious creature is outgoing with their family but can be reserved around strangers.
 Mögen many Boston Terrier mixes, the Boston Yorkie will make an excellent watchdog, alerting their family to anything they might deem a threat.
 Socialization and training can help reduce any excessive barking.

 Yorkie mixes can make a wonderful companion pet!
 While some calmer and quieter breeds will temper a Yorkie’s less desirable traits, the Yorkie will bring their compact size and infectious personality to any hybrid.
 If you’re looking for a dog that’s small in size but not on personality, Yorkie mixes are a great place to start!

 Before you start researching breeders, we recommend checking your local shelters and rescue organizations.
 Many Yorkie mixes are in need of loving homes and waiting for loving families just like yours.
 Rescuing can be an incredibly rewarding experience for everyone involved!